cakemail/cakemail-cli/README.md

 cakemail campaigns list
 ```

-The CLI will prompt for your email and password, then save credentials to `~/.cakemail/config.json`.
+The CLI will prompt for your email and password, then save OAuth tokens to `~/.cakemail/config.json`.

+**NEW in v1.7.0**: The CLI now uses OAuth token-based authentication.
+Your password is never stored - only secure access and refresh tokens are saved.

 ### Profile System (NEW in v1.5.0)